 This kayak weighs just about 58 pounds which is really nice.
 The lightweight and ergonomic handles make you able to carry this kayak without tiring you.
 I can easily lift it and put it on the top of my car without requiring help from anyone.

-This kayak has weight capacity around 350 pounds which means it can easily carry you and your fishing gear on board.
+This kayak has a weight capacity of around 350 pounds which means it can easily carry you and your fishing gear on board.
 After carrying all this stuff, it has plenty of capacity left for the fish you catch on the trip.

 Ease of use- Good for Everyone

 This kayak is good for both pros and for those who are just getting started.
-There isn’t any complex feature which one might find difficult to understand.
+There isn’t any complex feature that one might find difficult to understand.
 For the pros, everything is right in order to make their trip comfortable and easy.

-Material of construction- Built to last
+The material of construction- Built to last

 The material used in its construction is multi-layer polyethylene with advanced resins at the top.
 This imparts a glossy finish and makes it more rigid than standard polyethylene.